wakeuplabs-io/starkware-private-erc20/README.md

 Some clarifications:
 - An easy improvement for current system and probable a necessary one we're skipping in this POC is to use indexers like [thegraph.com](https://thegraph.com) to query events

+### Compliance proposition

+The simplest and most direct approach to addressing compliance is by implementing a backdoor that allows the contract owner to disclose user information to authorities when required.
+This can be achieved by mandating all users to share viewing keys with the entity managing the contract.

+A practical method for this is asymmetric encryption, where users encrypt their viewing private key using the entity’s public key before submitting them.
+To ensure correctness, we could validate the encryption through zk circuits and restrict contract functionality to only those accounts that have shared their keys—both for senders and receivers.

+With this setup, the entity can maintain a cold wallet, ensuring that all data remains private while still being accessible when necessary.

+Another alternatives can be using algorithmic checks on wallets at the moment of entering and exiting the pool, similar to what [Railway](https://www.railway.xyz/) does with [Railgun](https://docs.railgun.org/wiki/assurance/private-proofs-of-innocence).

 ### Application

 There're several packages that form the application and they interact this way: